snakeztc/NeuralDialogPapers/README.md

 # Neural Network Dialog System Papers
-A list of papers about creating dialog systems using deep nets!
-Please feel free to add an issue for suggesting missing **good** paper.
+A list of papers about creating dialog systems using deep nets! **Please feel free to add an issue or pull request for missing papers**.

 # Bookmarks
   * [Task Bots](#task-bots)